Reflections - The Transitions Women Move Through

 Quiet Thresholds

-Digestion becomes sensitive.
-Energy changes.
-Sleep feels different.
-Anxiety hums in the background.
-Not because something is broken, but because something is asking for attention.
+Often, this is when the body begins to speak more clearly.
+Digestion becomes sensitive, energy changes, sleep feels unfamiliar, and anxiety hums gently in the background.
+Not because something is broken, but because something is asking to be noticed.

 The Becoming Transition

-This often appears in the years before motherhood, during fertility journeys, or in the early thirties, when life begins to feel less like something to conquer and more like something to inhabit.
+This transition often appears in the years before motherhood, during fertility journeys, or in the early thirties, when life begins to feel less like something to conquer and more like something to inhabit.

 Who do I need to become to hold the life I want?